-In the period of 1952-53, Franck showed that dinnerware does not need to be overly complex with the release of the Kilta series as strong statement.
-It was a novel idea that everyone was able to do place settings according to his or her own needs.
+The starting point of Franck's work was practicality combined with beauty.
+Although it seems self-evident today, in his own time his thoughts were radical.
+Franck separated styles and fashion trends from tradition and gave it a whole new meaning.
+In the period of 1952-53, Franck showed that dinnerware does not need to be overly complex with the release of the Kilta series as strong statement – it was a novel idea that everyone was able to do table settings according to their own needs.